isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2391.md

 Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to 70% (80% from 1 Apr 2020 to 31 Mar 2022)% for SMEs <br>
-N.A. for non-SMEs
+Up to NA% for non-SMEs

 ### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Company Name:DCS Synthesis Pte Ltd <br>Web URL: https://www.synthesis.bz <br>Contact Hotline: 66526709 <br>Contact Email: possales@synthesis.bz <br>
+Web URL: https://www.engagenova.com/novavision <br>Contact Hotline: 88492042 <br>Contact Email: contact@engagenova.com <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.